26th of December, 2024

 Then, beginning in 2022, five projects were underway with the Silicon Valley Innovation Program (SVIP) using a mix of technology solutions to track goods from origin to delivery in steel, pipeline oil, pipeline natural gas, e-commerce, and food safety.

-Some of the CCRT’s activities included facilitating inbound shipments through ports of entry, expediting the importation of critical medical supplies, and providing responses to inquiries about the importation of personal protective equipment, COVID-19 test kits, ventilators, and other medical supplies.
+The CCRT’s tasks included easing inbound shipments through ports of entry, speeding up the importation of critical medical supplies, and responding to queries about personal protective equipment, COVID-19 test kits, ventilators, and other medical items.

-Early in the pandemic, there was also the ability to defer payment of estimated duties, taxes and fees for 90 days for importers experiencing significant hardship.
+At the pandemic’s onset, CBP also allowed importers to defer the payment of estimated duties, taxes, and fees for 90 days if they were facing significant hardship.

-More than 2,600 importers deferred payment of over $574 million during this period.
+As a result, over 2,600 importers deferred payments totaling more than $574 million during this period.